dmgatti/SingleCellRNAseq/_episodes/03-Overview-scRNA-seq-Data.md

     * Seurat v4: Integrative multimodal analysis and mapping of user data sets to cell identity reference database.

 * Python/scanpy
-    * TBD: Expand on this.
+    * DAS: Expand on this.

 ## Reading in CellRanger Data

-[CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) software which analyzes Chromium single cell data to align reads, generates feature-bar code matrices, and performs other downstream analyses.
+[CellRanger](https://support.10xgenomics.com/single-cell-gene-expression/software/pipelines/latest/what-is-cell-ranger) is software which analyzes Chromium single cell data to align reads, generates feature-bar code matrices, and performs other downstream analyses.
+[DAS add a sentence on what a feature barcode matrix is.
+In this context gene expression.]
 CellRanger is provided by 10X Genomics.
 In this workshop, we will read in the feature-bar code matrix produced by CellRanger and will perform the downstream analysis using Seurat.

 ### Liver Atlas